 Volume calculations.
-The gross rock volume between two surfaces and two hydrocarbon contacts can be calculated.
+The gross rock volume (GRV) between two surfaces and two HCCs can be calculated.
 The results are volumes in cubic meters and rock column maps.
-It is possible to ensure that the hydrocarbon contact is consistent with the spill point and that only trapped or connected volumes are considered.
+It is possible to ensure that the HCC is consistent with the spill point and that only trapped or connected volumes are considered.
 Average maps from multiple stochastic realizations are generated: